-Figure 1 shows the overall HRG survey area including the Lease Area and the planned export cable route from the Lease Area to landfall at Falmouth, MA.
+Figure 1 shows the overall HRG survey area including the Lease Area and the two potential export cable routes from the Lease Area.
 For assessing potential impacts to marine mammals, the survey has been divided into two areas:

-- (1) Deep-water Survey Area The red shaded area and lines in Figure 1 shows the Lease Area where wind turbine generators (WTGs) and inter-array cables will be installed as well as the deep-water section of the export cable route.
-The proposed survey in this area will primarily consist of 24-hour vessel operations, with some 12-hour per day vessel operations possible. - (2) Shallow-water Survey Area The green lines in Figure 1 show the rest of the export cable route in shallow waters and very shallow nearshore waters.
-Depending on vessel availability, survey operations in the shallow water area may occur only during daylight periods or involve 24-hour survey operations.
+- (1) Deep-water Survey Area This includes the Lease Area where wind turbine generators (WTGs) and inter-array cables will be installed, shaded dark blue in Figure 1.
+It also includes portions of the potential export cable routes outside of Nantucket Sound and Narragansett Bay.
+The proposed survey in this area will primarily consist of 24-hour vessel operations, with some 12-hour per day vessel operations possible. - (2) Shallow-water Survey Area This includes the rest of the export cable routes in shallow waters and very shallow nearshore waters near and inside Nantucket Sound and Narragansett Bay.
+Depending on vessel availability, survey operations in the shallow water area may occur only during daylight periods or may involve 24-hour survey operations.
 In the very shallow water areas, one or two shallow-draft (<5 m) vessels will conduct nearshore surveys operating only during daylight hours.